Merepah Fire Project

 Project Information:

-The Merepah Fire Project is a Savanna Fire Management project located on Merepah Station, a pastoral lease in the Cape York Peninsula of Queensland.
-The property is situated approximately 100km west of the town of Coen and features the Holroyd River running through its landscape.
-Registered in September 2014, the project covers a vast area of approximately 183,570 hectares.
+Merepah Fire Project is a Savanna Fire Management project located on Merepah Station, a pastoral lease approximately 60km west of Coen in the Cape York Peninsula, Queensland.
+The project was registered in September 2014 and covers a substantial area of roughly 183,569 hectares.